VanEck Semiconductor ETF (SMH) Max Pain Analysis

 Max pain is the strike price where aggregate option buyer payout is minimized at expiration.
 It represents the price at which option writers retain the most premium.

-VanEck Semiconductor ETF (SMH) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $64.28B, listed on NASDAQ, carrying a beta of 1.82 to the broader market.
-VanEck Semiconductor ETF (SMH) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the MVIS US Listed Semiconductor 25 Index (MVSMHTR), which is intended to track the overall performance of companies involved in semiconductor production and equipment. public since 2000-06-05.
+VanEck Semiconductor ETF (SMH) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $71.00B, listed on NASDAQ, carrying a beta of 1.97 to the broader market.
+The VanEck Semiconductor ETF (SMH) strives to mirror, as closely as feasible, the price and yield performance of the MVIS US Listed Semiconductor 25 Index (MVSMHTR), prior to the assessment of any fees or expenses. public since 2000-06-05.

 - Spot Price